F5Networks/f5-openstack-heat/docs/f5_supported/f5-bigip-ve_image-patch-upload.rst

 ------------------------------------------- --------------- --------------------------- ---------------
 Keystone Auth URL                           string          Keystone Authentication URL N/A
 ------------------------------------------- --------------- --------------------------- ---------------
-Image Import Tenant                         string          `OpenStack project`_ you    admin
+Image Import Tenant                         string          OpenStack project you want  admin
-                                                            want to import the image to
+                                                            to import the image to
 ------------------------------------------- --------------- --------------------------- ---------------
 Image Import User                           string          User account you want to    admin
                                                             import the image to